Solar ETF (TAN) Hits New 52-Week High

 More Gains Ahead?

-The fund has a Zacks Rank #3 (Hold).
-It also has a positive weighted alpha of 30.20, which hints at more gains.
-So, there is definitely still some promise for those who want to ride on this ETF a little longer.
+Currently, TAN has a Zacks ETF Rank #2 (Buy) with a High-risk outlook.
+The fund has a positive weighted alpha of 129.10.
+So, there is definitely still some promise for those who want to ride on this surging ETF a little longer.

 Want key ETF info delivered straight to your inbox?